DevMountain/react-4-afternoon/README.md

         * Import `axios` into the `ClassList` component.
     * Create a `componentDidMount` lifecycle hook method.
     * Within this method, make a get request using `axios` to the URL `http://localhost:3005/students?class=`
-        * This URL is incomplete, we need to be getting data for the specific class which is stored in `params`.
+        * This URL is incomplete, we need to be getting data for the specific class which is stored in the `params` object.
-        * Using `params`, add the property value `class` to the ending of the request URL so that the get request will be making a query for the specific class that was selected.
+        * Using the `params` object, add the property value `class` to the ending of the request URL so that the get request will be making a query for the specific class that was selected.
     * Once the data returns, we will need to set `students` in state to the new data.
 * Now that we are receiving the correct data and setting state to the newly received data, we need to display that data.
-    * Creating a new variable named `students` within the render method.
+    * Create a new variable named `students` within the render method.
     * Set the variable `students` equal to the property `students` from state.
     * Now use a `.map()` method on `this.state.students`.
     * Within the `.map()` method's callback function, return an `h3` tag that renders the JSX for the student's `first_name` and `last_name`.
-Don't forget to give the element a `key` prop.
+Don't forget to give the element a unique `key` prop.
-    * Underneath the `h2` tag with `ClassList:`, render the `students` variable.
+    * Underneath the `h2` tag with `ClassList:`, render the `students` variable JSX.
-* Within the `h1` tags, put the value of class from the `params` object so that we can see the class name that we're looking at.
+* Within the `h1` tags, put the value of the property class from the `params` object so that we can see the class name that we're looking at.

 ### Solution